MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.2_approximator.rst

 How to create a regressor
 =========================

-Mushroom offers a high-level interface to build function regressors.
+MushroomRL offers a high-level interface to build function regressors.
 Indeed, it transparently manages regressors for generic functions and Q-function regressors.
 The user should not care about the low-level implementation of these regressors and should only use the ``Regressor`` interface.
 This interface creates a Q-function regressor